bharath2787/Python_Practice/README.md

 semi join -- filter using isin anti join -- use indicator = True to get _merge column and use loc operator to filter _merge = "left_only"

+*concat*

+pd.concat([df1,df2,df3], ignore_index = True
+, keys = [k1,k2,k3]
+, sort = True -- alphabetically sort based on column names , join = 'inner' -- this will only result matching column names , default is 'outer' )

+*verifying integrity in merge&concat*

+.merge(validate = None ) -- 'one_to_one' etc
+-- if validation is successful, merge results in a table and doesn't throw error

+.concat(verfiy_integrity = False -- default value ) -- True will check if the indexes have overlapping values

+-- you can drop dupes after merging wihtout ahving these arguments

+*merge_ordered*
+-- this is used for time series data and to hande missing data -- default how is outer as opposed to inner in merge (this is why forward filling missing data can be useful) -- pd.merge_ordered this is the only way merge_ordered can be called not df.merge_ordered -- this method also sorts data on the join column
+-- fill_method = 'ffill'

+*merge_asof*
+--to fill data not

+*.query*
+*.melt*

 **MatplotLin Notes**